Maker-Breaker is solved in polynomial time on hypergraphs of rank 3

 \begin{definition} Let $k \geq 2$ be an integer.
-The \textit{trivial danger of size $k$} is of the form $(D,x)$ where $D$ consists of a single edge with $k$ vertices that are all marked except for $x$ and one other vertex.
-It is obviously a danger because $D^{+x}$ is a trivial Maker win.
-See Figure \ref{Trivial_Danger}. \end{exemple}
+The \textit{trivial danger of size $k$} is the (unique, up to isomorphism) danger $(D,x)$ consisting of a single edge of size $k$ in which all vertices are marked except for $x$ and a single other vertex.
+See Figure \ref{Trivial_Danger}. \end{definition}

 What if Maker picks a vertex $x$ at which there is, not just one danger, but a whole collection $\X$ of dangers?
 Then Breaker would be forced to answer by picking some vertex $y$ that destroys all of these dangers at once.
 We will thus consider intersections of collections of subhypergraphs.
 As vertices that are already marked cannot be picked, we want to exclude them from the intersection, hence the following definition.

 \begin{definition} Let $\X$ be a collection of marked hypergraphs and let $H$ be a marked hypergraph.
 We define the \textit{intersection of $\X$ in $H$} as: